 The Foundation occasionally supplements its support for empirical research with targeted capacity-building grants.
 Two new awards will support a convening of grantees in our focus area on reducing inequality and continue our support of the The National Network of Education Research–Practice Partnerships.
 Reducing Inequality 2019 Grantee Meeting & Support Hillary Oravec, Youth Collaboratory This grant […]

 The William T. Grant and Spencer Foundations are delighted to announce the winners of the 2019 Institutional Challenge Grant competition.

-The William T. Grant Foundation is pleased to announce that it has awarded four community-based organizations in New York City $25,000 grants to improve the quality of their youth programs.
-The Foundation’s Youth Services Improvement Grants program supports medium-sized organizations that have demonstrated success but have also identified an area that if improved would enhance […]
+The William T. Grant Foundation is pleased to announce that it has awarded three community-based organizations in New York City $25,000 grants to improve the quality of their youth programs.
+These are the final awards made through the most recent iteration of the Foundation’s Youth Service Improvement Grants program, which for over a decade has […]

-Three William T. Grant Scholars have been awarded grants to support their development as mentors to junior colleagues.
-The Scholars will mentor promising post-doctoral fellows in enhancing their methodological skills, publication records, and career networks.
-The grant reflects the Foundation’s dedication to fostering our Scholars’ professional development as mentors and increasing the number of people of color at higher levels of the career ladder in research.
+Two research grantees and four William T. Grant Scholars have been awarded grants to support their development as mentors to junior colleagues.
+The awardees will mentor promising doctoral students and post-doctoral fellows in enhancing their methodological skills, publication records, and career networks.
+The mentoring grants program is designed to help Scholars and research grantees hone […]

-We are pleased to announce the 2016 class of William T. Grant Scholars.
-Launched in 1982, the Scholars Program supports the professional development of promising researchers in the social, behavioral, and health sciences who have received their degree within the past seven years.
-To date, the program has sponsored more than 150 talented researchers.
-Each […]
+We are pleased to announce the recipients of the 2018 William T. Grant Scholars awards.
+Launched in 1982, the Scholars Program supports the professional development of promising researchers in the social, behavioral, and health sciences who have received their terminal degrees within the past seven years.
+To date, the program has sponsored more than 180 […]